Find schools that offer these popular programs

 Career Definition for Pharmacologists

-Pharmacologists conduct research on animals or on willing human subjects; they seek chemical compounds and substances that can be used as new medications.
-Some pharmacologists focus on the effects of harmful chemicals, while others research the harmful and beneficial effects of chemicals on specific regions of the body, such as the respiratory or cardiovascular systems.
+Pharmacologists conduct research on animals or on willing human subjects; they develop chemical compounds and substances that can be used as new medications.
+Some pharmacologists focus on the effects of harmful chemicals, while others research the harmful and beneficial effects of chemicals on specific regions of the body, such as the respiratory or cardiovascular system.
 Job duties include planning and directing studies, standardizing drug doses, preparing research grants, and following safety procedures.

 |Education||Doctorate in pharmacology or related field|

 |Job Duties||Planning and directing studies, standardizing drug doses, performing research|

 Source: *U.S. Bureau of Labor Statistics

 Pharmacologists must have an advanced degree such as a Ph.D. or a Pharm.D. in order to find a job.
 Students interested in entering the field should take classes in toxicology, chemistry, biology, pharmacology, and microbiology.
 Students also gain hands-on training through labs and clinical experiences.
 Additionally, medical scientists who administer drugs to humans or interact with patients must meet the qualifications of a licensed M.D., which requires graduating from an accredited medical school, passing licensing exams, and completing residency requirements, according to the U.S. Bureau of Labor Statistics (BLS).

 Pharmacologists must have a strong background in math and science and need to be able to gather, analyze, and understand medical data.
 Additionally, they should have excellent written and oral communication skills and must be capable of operating medical equipment and other machinery used in research.

 Career and Economic Outlook